Shabdle to Tamil Aadal: New-age creators add desi flair to Wordle

 Tamil Aadal received 3,000 visitors on day one, and soon had a line of enquiries from Tamil speakers around the world—including young, first-generation Americans—who wanted to help with the game’s code.
 Eventually, the community took over the reins.
 “Apart from the initial few days of coding, I do not do much for the project now.
 I just tweet about the new word everyday, but the word setting is all by the community,” says Sankar, who wanted to ‘take Tamil to the digital age’.
 His spinoff definitely seems to be paving the way.

 Tamil Aadal has unexpectedly found enough wordmasters to keep the game running for over a year since launch, and scores of people still play every day.
 Sankar also introduced themes: words from songs by Ilayaraja, from Sangam literature, from Tamil book names.
-And if public support wasn’t enough to keep going, Tamil Aadal also won Google’s international Serverless Hackathon, which focused on bringing new ideas to market.
+And if public support wasn’t motivation enough, Tamil Aadal also won Google’s international Serverless Hackathon, which focused on bringing new ideas to market.
 Safe to say, Sankar’s game is no one-week wonder.

 From too many players, to not enough